charlie-peregrine/super-tool/README.md

 depends on pslf 23.2.6

+### Install
+WIP

+### Development
-Create a python virtual environment in your download directory, then install pywin32, psutil and matplotlib with pip.
+Create a python virtual environment in your download directory, then install pywin32, psutil, and pathvalidate with pip.